alexeykuz-sys/MyRecipe-MS3/README.md

 -**Register**
 I checked that register button is visible to all guest, not logged in users.
 I checked that user gets relevant notifications if user tries to register with less symbols or wrond symbols.
-I checked that user get notification if
+I checked that user get notification if he tries to register with username that already exists in database.
 I checked that user get notification and redirected to profile page.
+-**New Recipe**
+I checked that user can input all information to all fields in new recipe form.
+I checked if user get warning notifications if he o

 # [](https://github.com/alexeykuz-sys/myRecipe-MS3#testing-user-stories)Testing User Stories